A reason, to figure out how to manage your sugar levels. Read This article. Different foods for different folks.

 Xylitol is a white substance that looks and tastes like sugar.
 This natural sweetener is in fruits, vegetables, and the bark of some trees.
 The human body also produces xylitol naturally while breaking down other food sources.
 In the 1960’s xylitol was approved as a food additive by both the World Health Organization, and the FDA.
 Xylitol has 40 to 50 percent fewer calories than sugar, and no detrimental effects on blood sugar levels and is safe for people with diabetes.

 Xylitol has another surprising benefit.
 The sweetener reduces the formation of cavity-causing plaque.
-It does this by preventing bacteria from adhering to the mucous membranes of the mouth and sinus and also helps to build tooth enamel. ( I really would like to believe this one)
+It does this by preventing bacteria from adhering to the mucous membranes of the mouth and sinus and also helps to build tooth enamel. ( I really healed my gums, so it is true.)
+Here are plaque reducing, mouth moistening gum and mints.

 Xylitol works very well for beverages.
 However, xylitol should not be used for baking breads and other foods that contain yeast.
 In some people, xylitol can trigger diarrhea.
 To avoid this, start with a small amount and let your digestive tract adjust gradually.